 A very well explained and moving experience

-The entire trip was very well done and both the tour guide Rychart and Micheal were outstanding.
+The entire trip to Krakow was very well done and both the tour guide Rychart and Micheal were outstanding.
 Every step of the tour was well explained and detailed description of Auschwitz-Birkenau was given.
 This is the best way to visit Auschwitz.
 We will definitely use this company again.reviewed by

 How to get to Krakow – How to get to Auschwitz